exercism/python/concepts/complex-numbers/about.md

 ```

 Most engineers are happy with `j`.
-Most scientists and mathematicians prefer `i`, but in designing Python the engineers won.
+Most scientists and mathematicians prefer the mathematical notation `i`, but in designing Python the engineers won.

 So there are two rules for an imaginary part:
 - It is designated with `j` not `i`.